R&D Tax Credits

 Regular Research Credit Method

-Credit = qualified research expenses x credit percentage
+Credit = qualified research expenses X credit percentage

 Alternative Simplified Credit Method

-The Alternative Simplified Credit Method, also known as the ASC Method, is a simplified method for calculating R&D tax credits.
+This is a simplified method for calculating R&D tax credits.
 It was introduced in 2006 as an alternative to the Regular Research Credit Method.
 Under the ASC Method, the credit is calculated as follows:

-Credit = 14% x (QREs – 50% of average QREs for the previous three years)
+Credit = 14% X (QREs – 50% of average QREs for the previous three years)

 The ASC Method uses a fixed percentage of 14% instead of the variable 20% credit percentage used in the Regular Research Credit Method.
 Additionally, instead of using a base amount to calculate the credit percentage, the ASC Method subtracts 50% of the average QREs for the previous three years from the current year’s QREs.